 |Order of battle of the French main army by Mid-September 1757|

-In an addendum Richelieu accepted to evacuate Bremen.
-A second addendum regulated the exchange of prisoners, to the exception of Prussians.
+In an addendum Richelieu agreed to evacuate Bremen.
+A second addendum regulated the exchange of prisoners, with the exception of Prussians.

-This hasty initiative of the Duc de Richelieu was soon disapproved by the ministry who wanted Allied troops to deposit arms but it was too late to modify the clauses.
-The French Court considered the conditions of the treaty much too lenient conditions and advised Richelieu that, in the future, he should report to the king before fixing the conditions of such an important treaty.
-Richelieu disregarding the clause concerning the cessation of hostilities raised heavy contributions while employees assigned to supply ransacked the country.
+The ministry in Paris soon disapproved of the hasty initiative of the Duc de Richelieu, asking that Allied troops surrender their arms; but it was too late to modify the clauses.
+The French Court considered the conditions of the treaty much too lenient and advised Richelieu that, in the future, he should report to the king before fixing the conditions of such an important treaty.
+Richelieu disregarded the clause concerning the cessation of hostilities, as he raised heavy contributions, while employees assigned to supply ransacked the country.

 On September 13, the Garrison Company Ahlimb, who defended the Fortress of Regenstein near Halberstadt, surrendered to the French.

-After the signature of the Convention of Kloster-Zeven, Richelieu wanted to canton his troops in several towns, awaiting new order from Versailles, and to prepare his winter-quarters in Brunswick and Hanover.
+After the signing of the Convention of Kloster-Zeven, Richelieu wanted to canton his troops in several towns while he awaited new order from Versailles, and to prepare his winter-quarters in Brunswick and Hanover.
 On the news of Frederick's march towards Thuringia, orders were sent to Richelieu from Paris to advance on Halberstatdt to ease pressure on Soubise's Army and on the Reichsarmee.

 The last phase of the campaign is described in the following article: